parashchand10/Amazon-Web-Scraping/README.md

 ## Technologies Used

-- Python
+- Python – Main programming language used to build the web scraping script.
-- Requests
+- Requests – Sends HTTP requests to fetch webpage content from Amazon.
-- BeautifulSoup
+- BeautifulSoup – Parses HTML and extracts required data from the webpage.
-- LXML
+- LXML – Fast and efficient parser used to process HTML structure.
-- CSV
+- CSV – Stores the extracted data in a structured file format for analysis.

 ## How It Works